wolfalders/wolfalders.github.io/_pages/about.md

 Recently, my work on human-baobab tree entanglements was featured in [The Conversation](https://theconversation.com/zanzibars-baobab-trees-used-to-be-a-valued-part-of-society-drone-images-help-prove-it-258996).

 I earned my PhD from the Department of Anthropology at the University of California, Berkeley in 2022.
 My research has been funded by the US National Science Foundation, the Wenner-Gren Foundation, the Andrew Mellon Foundation, Horizon Europe, Universitas 21, the American Philosophical Society, and the US National Endowment for the Humanities.

+Medieval serving bowl, from archaeological site on the Pangani River in Tanzania.

 ## Projects
 - My newest project, funded by Horizon Europe through a Marie-Skłodowska Curie fellowship at Cambridge University, is called Simulating African Agro-Pastoral Routes and Interactions (SAFARI).
 I am using archaeological, historical and geospatial methods to investigate the deep history of long-distance exchange among historical cattle pastoralists in Kenya, their interactions with urban societies, and their role in shaping the 19th-century caravan routes that connected eastern Africa to the Indian Ocean.